whistlegraph/2022.aesthetic.computer/README.txt

  - Note: workers can be wrapped in this... https://benohead.com/blog/2017/12/06/cross-domain-cross-browser-web-workers/

 🌟 Projects In Progress 🌟
+- [] Pressing 'Ctrl + `' should open the source code.
+- [] Typing `src` plus the `piece` should jump you to the github source page.
+- [] Try and get fullscreen on iOS / iPadOS again... maybe sideload the app shim?

 ***User Pieces (niki.aesthetic.computer)***

 - [] History breaks right now across domains, because some parsing goes through the `prompt`.
+  - [] Make sure loading using the `tilde` key works across hosts.
   - [-] Start remote routing from boot instead of only in prompt?
-      - [] Make a `parse.js` library file that can be used in `prompt`, then `boot`, and it might even be necessary in disk?
+      - [x] Make a `parse.js` library file that can be used in `prompt`, then `boot`.
-      - [] Copy the code from prompt and replicate it in boot, then
+      - [x] Copy the code from prompt and replicate it in boot, then
-      - [] follow the logic through to check for inconsistencies.
+      - [x] follow the logic through to check for inconsistencies.
         - Remove `search` from `disk.js` load.
 (Deprecrate reading queryParams at the disk level... they should only be reserved for system settings?)

 - [] Also, the page can't refresh and the path gets rewritten improperly.
 - [X] Get `niki.aesthetic.computer` running.
 - [X] Get a prototype of Niki's piece working that she can actually edit as the first user.